Cita's World: Jam Zone

 It was co-developed, produced and sometimes written by both Tracye Z. Kinzer and kittie KaBoom.
 The show ran from 1999 to 2003 in television.
 The show was originally named Jam Zone when it was created in 1997, which was just a wallpaper video show until 1999, when Cita emerged into the homes of millions.

 Format

 In between videos, Cita would talk to the viewers, answer viewer mail and offer her unadulterated opinions on current events, celebrities and more.
 The voice and motion of the Cita character was performed by kittie KaBoom.
 From Washington, D.C. to New York City to Hollywood, the shows content came from producer Tracye Kinzer, as well as kittie KaBoom and Writer, Cliff McBean.
-Tracye assigned her writers Cliff McBean, Monica "Monie Mon" Dyson, and Angela Yarborough and sometimes kittie topics as well as allowing them to generate their own ideas to create great entertainment.
+Tracye assigned her writers Cliff McBean, Monica "Monie Mon" Dyson, Wynter Hobson and Angela Yarborough and sometimes kittie topics as well as allowing them to generate their own ideas to create great entertainment.